Jbleezy/BO1-Reimagined/README.md

 * Gongs now move and make a sound when meleed if they have already been meleed recently
 * Mud pit walls now only activate when a player is on the ground
 * Fixed a bug where players were able to sprint and enter prone in the mud pit if they were drinking a perk while entering the mud pit

+#### Spikes
+* Now kills zombies (except for Shrieker and Napalm)
+* Deal 50 damage to players
+* Will not activate if the player is in the air, crouch, prone, or down

+#### Waterfall
+* Now kills zombies (except for Shrieker and Napalm)
+* Now costs 500 points
+* Requires the power on to be usable
+* Displays a hintstring when active

 #### Minecart
 * Available whenever the power is on